-Planned Gifts ensure the future of Step Up on Second.
-Members of the Living Legacy Society enjoy the profound satisfaction of knowing that their philanthropy will have lasting impact on present and future members of Step Up on Second.
+Planned Gifts ensure the future of Step Up.
+Members of the Living Legacy Society enjoy the profound satisfaction of knowing their philanthropy will have lasting impact on present and future members of Step Up.

-We gratefully acknowledge the following Living Legacy donors who have notified Step Up on Second of their Planned Gifts:
+We gratefully acknowledge the following Living Legacy donors who have notified Step Up of their Planned Gifts:

 Sidney Stern Memorial Trust